-To recover compensation in a wrongful death case, you will need to prove that someone else’s negligent actions or inactions led to your loved one’s death.
-You will also need to prove that your loved one and/or your family sustained losses that you can be financially compensated for, including medical expenses, lost income, and the emotional pain and suffering caused by losing your loved one’s companionship and love.
+To recover compensation in a wrongful death case, you must prove that someone else’s negligent actions or inactions led to your loved one’s death.
+You will also need to confirm that your loved one and/or your family sustained losses that you can be financially compensated for, including medical expenses, lost income, and the emotional pain and suffering caused by losing your loved one’s companionship and love.

-If you believe you may have a wrongful death case, please reach out to the compassionate attorneys at the law firm of Kreger Brodish LLP.
-We can review the details of your case for free, answer your questions, and help you decide what to do next.
+If you believe you may have a wrongful death case, please reach out to the compassionate attorneys at Kreger Brodish LLP law firm.
+Our personal injury lawyers can review the details of your case for free, answer your questions, and help you decide what to do next.

 Seeking Compensation in a Wrongful Death Claim

-In a wrongful death claim, you may be entitled to recover compensation for the losses that your loved one and your family have suffered.
-Compensation that can be recovered in a wrongful death case includes:
+In a wrongful death claim, you may be entitled to recover compensation for your loved one and your family’s losses.
+Compensation that can be recovered in a criminal death case includes:

 - Costs of medical treatment for your loved one’s last injury or illness, including ambulance services, ER or hospital bills, or surgeries and other procedures